 Check out our Splendour in the Grass festival page for more information.

-Outkast (Only Aus Show), Two Door Cinema Club (Only Aus Show), Lily Allen, Interpol (Only Aus Show), Foster The People, Angus & Julia Stone, City And Colour, London Grammar, Vance Joy, Darkside (Only Aus Show), RÜFÜS, Ben Howard, Kelis, Metronomy, Hoodoo Gurus, Chvrches (Only Aus Show), Grouplove, The Jezabels, Tune-Yards, 360, Wild Beasts, Danny Brown (Only Aus Show), Illy, First Aid Kit, Violent Soho, Ásgeir, Spiderbait, The 1975, Ball Park Music, Art Vs Science, Buraka Som Sistema (Only Aus Show), The Preatures, Parquet Courts (Only Aus Show), Sticky Fingers, Peking Duk, Sky Ferreira, Future Islands, Courtney Barnett, Phantogram, DZ Deathrays, Skaters, Gossling, Jungle, The Strypes, Hot Dub Time Machine, The Kite String Tangle, Ry-X, Mikhael Paskalev, Wave Racer, The Acid, Saskwatch, Kingswood, Circa Waves, Broods, Dustin Tebbutt, The Head And The Heart, DMA'S, Darren Middleton, Little May, Darlia, D.D Dumbo, Tkay Maidza, The Creases, The Wild Feathers, Chrome Sparks, Fractures, Mas Ysa, Nick Mulvey, Triple J Unearthed Winners, Nina Las Vegas, Yacht Club DJs, Motez, Touch Sensitive, Indian Summer, Wordlife, L D R U & Yahtzel DJs, Cosmos Midnight, Sable, Kilter, Basenji, KLP, Fishing DJs, Paces, Charles Murdoch
+Outkast (Only Aus Show), Lily Allen, Interpol (Only Aus Show), Childish Gambino, Sam Smith, Hilltop Hoods, Foster The People, Angus & Julia Stone, City And Colour, London Grammar, Vance Joy, Darkside (Only Aus Show), RÜFÜS, Ben Howard, Kelis, Metronomy, Hoodoo Gurus, Chvrches (Only Aus Show), Grouplove, The Jezabels, Tune-Yards, 360, Wild Beasts, Danny Brown (Only Aus Show), Illy, First Aid Kit, Violent Soho, Ásgeir, Spiderbait, The 1975, Ball Park Music, Art Vs Science, Buraka Som Sistema (Only Aus Show), The Preatures, Parquet Courts (Only Aus Show), Sticky Fingers, Peking Duk, Sky Ferreira, Future Islands, Courtney Barnett, Phantogram, DZ Deathrays, Skaters, Gossling, Jungle, The Strypes, Hot Dub Time Machine, The Kite String Tangle, Ry-X, Mikhael Paskalev, Wave Racer, The Acid, Saskwatch, Kingswood, Circa Waves, Broods, Dustin Tebbutt, The Head And The Heart, DMA'S, Darren Middleton, Little May, Darlia, D.D Dumbo, Tkay Maidza, The Creases, The Wild Feathers, Chrome Sparks, Fractures, Mas Ysa, Nick Mulvey, Triple J Unearthed Winners, Nina Las Vegas, Yacht Club DJs, Motez, Touch Sensitive, Indian Summer, Wordlife, L D R U & Yahtzel DJs, Cosmos Midnight, Sable, Kilter, Basenji, KLP, Fishing DJs, Paces, Charles Murdoch

 Too long have our dance floors lay dormant.
 Too long has ‘mash’ been of the potato variety.
 Australia’s favourite mash up maestros Yacht Club DJs will settle the score this April with their Oddity Number 5 Tour - an East Coast run of oddball proportions and the namesake of their fifth infamous mixtape.